meroton/git-toprepo/README.md

 branch tracking `git checkout <branch>`, use
 `git checkout -b <branch> origin/<branch>` instead.
 All other `git checkout` usage works as for a normal git repository.
-(Git's guess is that you want to track the non-expanded topcommits, not the monocommits.)
+(Git's guess is that you want to track the non-expanded topcommits, not having a monorepo anymore.)

 #### git submodule
 The git-toprepo configuration might state that some submodules should not be